intel/intel-extension-for-tensorflow/docs/build_docs/docs_build_tips.md

 python3 -m http.server 9000
 ```

-Use Chrome to open '127.0.0.1:9000' to check the latest version documents.
+Use your web browser (e.g., Chrome) to open `127.0.0.1:9000` or `localhost:9000` to check your locally generated HTML content.

-Note, the 'version.html' is not present in this case for latest version.
+Note, the `version.html` version picker is not functional for locally generated documentation.

 If you want to test version switching functionality using `version.html`, build for `version`: